czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 _Basic search_

-When using Google to research.
+When using Google to do copywriting research.
 It is easiest to start with a basic search.
 Go to the search bar and insert a keyword or phrase that relates to what you are looking for.

 You can look for the location of something by writing the location next to the search phrase.
 E.g. Copywriter London.